Zachary-Jackson/Social-Team-Builder/README.md

 ## Todo List

 This is the todo list for the Social Team Builder project.
-Any checkmark prefaced with a bullet point is an extra feature that can be added
+Any check mark prefaced with a bullet point is an extra feature that can be added

 - [x] Create site wide static files and templates